onurboyar/VarRedOpt/README.md

 To be able to sample from tails, we sample from the different distribution and fix the error of not sampling from the correct distribution in Importance Sampling.
-For further information please refer to \[1, 2\].

 In our framework, in order to apply Importance Sampling, user should specify two parameters.
 One is muis and the other is sis. muis is the mean value of the importance density and sis is the standart deviation of the importance density.

 If user do not want to specify muis value, use\_pilot\_study parameter can be used to look for an optimum muis value by using a pilot study.
 In